The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-While the process of getting your first vehicle versus your second is largely the same, having an established policy does give you some leeway in terms of when you can add your second car.
-Depending on your policy, you could have anywhere between 14-30 days to list your additional vehicle.
+While the process of insuring your first vehicle and your second is largely the same, having an established policy does give you some leeway in terms of when you can add your second car.
+Depending on your policy, you could have a grace period of anywhere between seven and 30 days to list your additional vehicle on your policy.
 If this is a feature of your insurance policy, the coverage you carry on your other vehicles would extend to the new vehicle for a predetermined amount of time.

 The only caveat here is if the dealership requires you add the coverage immediately.
 If this is the case, you should follow the steps listed above for getting a quote.

 After the sum cost of the vehicle, your car insurance is the second most expensive part of owning a vehicle.
-Let’s explore ways to save on car insurance./p>
+Let’s explore ways to save on car insurance.

 If you don’t know much about car insurance, you might be more inclined to use it if you damage your vehicle, rather than just covering the cost yourself.
 Unfortunately, car insurance companies may financially penalize you if you file a claim, no matter if it’s your collision or liability coverage.*